getodk/collect/README.md

 ## Downloading builds
 Per-commit debug builds can be found on [CircleCI](https://circleci.com/gh/getodk/collect).
 Login with your GitHub account, click the build you'd like, then find the APK in the Artifacts tab.

-Current and previous production builds can be found on the [ODK website](https://getodk.org/software/#odk-collect).
+Current and previous production builds can be found on the [PulseFE website](https://getodk.org/software/#odk-collect).

 ## Creating signed releases for Google Play Store
 Maintainers keep a folder with a clean checkout of the code and use [jenv.be](https://www.jenv.be) in that folder to ensure compilation with Java 1.8.